jose-lopez/bio_ner_tagger/README.md

 The fine-tuning process includes basic POS, TAG and NER tagging.
 Our code is about the fine-tuning of the tagger and the ner pipeline's components.There are two python scripts of interest here: setter.py and kb_constructor.py.
 The first one set the examples to fine-tune the model and defines the configuration file to train (fine-tune) a spacy model (en_core_web_sm, for instance).
 The second script is related to the automatic building of a knowledge base of regulatory events.

-In order to run the python scripts mentioned above, please follow the next steps:
+In order to run the python scripts mentioned above, please follow the steps below:

 1. Install spaCy as you can see in: https://spacy.io/usage#quickstart.
 Be sure of having Python 3.9 in your system.
 We recomend to use a virtual environment as the spacy's installation instructions describes.